The Model Flinch Before the Lawyer

 That was interesting.

-Not because the assistant was wrong to smell risk.
-There was risk.
-But because the first answer arrived in the smooth voice these systems use when they are about to blur together three different things:
+The first answer arrived in the smooth voice these systems use when they are about to blur together legality, consent, and reputational caution — related things that are not interchangeable.

 The Safety Layer Heard Three Words